 At the recent Council of the Christian and Missionary Alliance (C&MA) in Columbus, Ohio 2025, delegates reaffirmed a pre-millennial understanding of Christ’s return.

 Yet what was not clarified is equally important.
 There was no distinction made between historic premillennialism—the position held by our founder, Dr. A.B.
-Simpson—and the more rigid dispensational frameworks that emerged later.
-These later systems, heavily shaped by ‘flat’ or easy readings of the Apocalypse of John, continue to dominate much of the popular evangelical imagination.
+Simpson—and the more rigid dispensational frameworks of the same era.
+These morphed into later geo-political systems, heavily shaped by ‘flat’ or easy readings of the Apocalypse of John, and continue to dominate much of the popular evangelical imagination.
 But Simpson’s voice was different.
 And it is precisely that voice we need to recover today.

 ⸻